 What does CodeSignal cost?
 How much work is involved?

 For users, CodeSignal is free.
 They just need to create an account via email, Facebook, Google, GitHub, or Twitter and set up a profile.
-CodeSignal makes money from the companies that are connected to the platform, who pay for access to the users.
+CodeSignal makes money from the companies that are connected to the platform.

 Ratings and reviews

 Software engineers with experience who are looking to keep their skills sharp enjoy the problems on CodeSignal.
 Specifically, they have learned how to write the shortest, and usually most optimized, solution.
 They are also good at skimming code, recalling code, and typing quickly.

 Alternatives to CodeSignal

-- For software engineers who are attracted to CodeSignal because it is a platform that specific companies use for their own assessments, they might want to check out HackerRank, which is the leading technical assessment tool for companies.
+- For software engineers who are attracted to CodeSignal because it is a platform that specific companies use for their own assessments, they might want to check out HackerRank.
+They are the leading technical assessment tool for companies.

-- People at all skill levels who are interested in practicing technical questions to learn new languages or advance their current knowledge might prefer Leetcode because their questions are geared towards the work one might see in a software engineering job and are often better practice for technical interviews.
+- People at all skill levels who are interested in practicing technical questions to learn new languages or advance their current knowledge might prefer Leetcode.
+Their questions are geared towards the work one might see in a software engineering job.
+Therefore, they are often better practice for technical interviews.

-- CodinGame is a free gamified platform that software engineers can use to keep their skills sharp while having fun, which is similar to Codewars, a community-built gamified platform.
+- CodinGame is a free gamified platform that software engineers can use to keep their skills sharp while having fun.
+Similarly, Codewars is a community-built gamified platform.